matthieugrieger/mumbledj/SETUP.md

 $ nano Makefile
 ```

-Replace the first like of the `Makefile` with the following:
+Replace the first line of the `Makefile` with the following:

 ```
 CFLAGS = `pkg-config --libs --cflags libssl lua5.2 libprotobuf-c opus vorbis vorbisfile` -lev -pthread